Transport through Nodal Surface Semimetal-Superconductor junction in absence/presence of light irradiation: Introduction

 A two dimensional (2D) crossing of bands with linear dispersion away from it constitutes what we call a nodal surface\cite{wu,zhong,turker}.
 They often bear the signature of symmetry protected topological charges amounting to nontrivial phases\cite{yang,xiao,jpcm}.
 In this regard, a non-symmorphic symmetry\cite{furusaki,liang} (a combination of a point group symmetry and half-lattice translation) is very relevant as this, in combination with a time reversal symmetry $\it{T}$ can lead to a two fold degeneracy at the 2D boundary (say, $k_z=\pi$) of the 3D Brillouin zone\cite{liang,wu}.
 These band crossings are topologically robust both locally and globally\cite{zhao}.

+{So far, the discussion on such nodal-surface semimetals (NSSMs) have found place only in a few isolated theoretical studies: A family of stable Graphene network materials, each displaying a pair of nodal surfaces close to the Fermi level, was proposed by Zhong $et.~al.$\cite{zhong}.
+Liang $et.~al.$\cite{liang} found that hexagonal $\it{BaMX_3}~ (M = V, Nb,~or~ Ta;~ X = S~ or~ Se)$ exhibits a single nodal surface when spin-orbit coupling is not considered.
+In a proposed acoustic metamaterial\cite{xiao}, a nodal surface similar to that of Ref.\cite{liang} was predicted, and its stability under various perturbations was later analyzed in a theoretical study\cite{turker}. }

-This paper devouts to the junctions of superconductors with such exotic NSSM systems and quantum transport through it.
-Generally charge transport through a $s$-wave superconductor - normal metal (SN) junction is characterized by Andreev reflections\cite{andreev} (AR) where a hole is reflected back from the interface towards the normal metal side predominantly for subgap incident energies: $E<\Delta$ with $\Delta$ being the superconducting pair potential.
-Though an usual intraband electron-hole conversion leads to retro AR (RAR), Dirac-like spectrum adds important spices to the tunnelling transport phenomena as interband specular AR (SAR) are predicted at low energies in a graphene based SN junction\cite{beenakker} and then in other junctions involving Dirac materials like Silicene\cite{silicene}, $MoS_2$\cite{mos2} or Phosphorene\cite{phosphorene} etc. In this respect, superconducting junctions with topological semimetals are also very relevant.
-Relative orientation of point nodes in Weyl semimetals (WSM) with respect to the incident stream of carriers produces anisotropic Andreev conductance in a $s$ wave superconductor junction\cite{wsm} while in a nodal line semimetal (NLSM), double Andreev reflections can be observed\cite{prb101}.
-The transport features of superconducting junctions with a NSSM is rather not investigated as yet.
-We attempt to probe the same in this work.
-Like in a WSM or a NLSM, here also different relative orientation of the nodal surface with respect to the interface with superconductor lead to different Andreev transport features.
+This paper {is devoted to the study of} the junctions of superconductors with such exotic NSSM systems and quantum transport through it.
+Generally charge transport through a $s$-wave superconductor - normal metal (SN) junction is characterized by Andreev reflections\cite{andreev} (AR), where a hole is reflected back from the interface towards the normal metal side predominantly for subgap incident energies: $E<\Delta$ with $\Delta$ being the superconducting pair potential.
+Though an usual intraband electron-hole conversion leads to retro AR (RAR), Dirac-like spectra {with unconventional Fermi surfaces} adds {significant variations} to the tunnelling transport phenomena.
+Interband specular AR (SAR) are predicted at low energies in a Graphene based SN junction\cite{beenakker} and then in other junctions involving Dirac materials like Silicene\cite{silicene}, $MoS_2$\cite{mos2} or Phosphorene\cite{phosphorene} etc. In this respect, superconducting junctions with topological semimetals are also very relevant.
+Relative orientation of point nodes in Weyl semimetals (WSM) with respect to the incident stream of carriers produces anisotropic Andreev conductance in a $s$ wave superconductor junction\cite{wsm} while in a nodal line semimetal (NLSM), even double Andreev reflections can be observed\cite{prb101}.
+The transport features of superconducting junctions with a NSSM is rather not investigated as yet. {However, due to the 2D nodal surfaces and subsequent unique low energy dispersions around nodal surfaces, one can naturally expect many nontrivial transport behaviors for quantum tunnelling through such junctions.
+Hence} we attempt to probe the same in this work.
+Like in a WSM or a NLSM, here also different relative orientations of the nodal surface with respect to the interface with superconductor give rise to distinct Andreev transport features.
 However in this work, we have only restricted the study to NS perpendicular to the junction interface.